 There are many surprises I discovered about Sri Lanka during our holiday in January 2018.
-Not just wonderful things to do such as travelling on the most beautiful train journey in the world, or spending two weeks feeling totally rejuvenated after lazing on the golden sands of Mirissa Beach, but other facts.
+Not just wonderful things to do such as travelling on the most beautiful train journey in the world, but other facts.
 Things that I could never have found in a guidebook and that no travel blog would ever have told me about.

 It’s incredibly easy to fly to Sri Lanka from the United States.
 We flew directly from JFK using Kuwait Airlines.

 It was a long flight -17 hours, but a pleasant one (if there is such a thing).
 If you are flying from the UK, then your flight will be about 12 hours.
 India, a short hop of just an hour.
 For some reason, I thought that being an island, Sri Lanka would be more difficult to get to – but I was wrong.
 It’s easy.

 I am currently travelling around the world with my two kids, so I’m used to having things sprung on me.
 Before I give you the 25 surprising things that you won’t find in any other Sri Lanka travel blog, let me share with you my first 3 hours in the country.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.